-You may note your application speeds up when you copy your database to the hard disk for use.
+You may find that your application speeds up when you copy your database to the hard disk for use.
 While reading flash memory is typically quite fast, writing is not.

-If you really need external storage, a thumb drive may simply be the wrong solution.
-There are plenty of external hard drives that could do the same job without the write limitations.
+If you really need external storage, there are plenty of external hard drives that could do the same job without the write limitations.
 Or perhaps a networked solution is the way to go.

 Knowing that inexpensive flash memory-based devices will wear out eventually, there’s one other thing you need to make sure to do: back up.

-If you keep your only copy of important data on a flash drive you’re asking for trouble.
+If you keep your only copy of important data on a flash drive, your friend is right: you’re asking for trouble.
 It will wear out eventually, and your data will become completely unrecoverable.